-Last weekend we had some friends coming over for grilled burgers and fries; a simple kid-friendly meal, and a chance for the adults to catch up.
+Last weekend we had some friends coming over for a cookout as in the grilling kind.
+I wanted something simple, that was kid-friendly meal, where there was the chance for the adults to catch up.
+We opted for burgers and fries; one cannot go wrong with either for simplicity.
 A couple hours before they arrived, I panicked.
 I didn’t have any ketchup for the fries.
 Kids like this, right?
 After scouring the internet, and rummaging around the cupboards, I pulled together the ingredients I thought would make a great homemade ketchup recipe.
+It worked perfectly, and now I many never buy it again.

 I am sure most of you are wondering why I just didn’t run to the market or why I just did not have any at home.
 Unfortunately, where we live there isn’t a market close by, and it involves driving 10 minutes, and then waiting in line for another 10 – 15 minutes, by the end it could take upward of 30 minutes.
 As well I typically do not buy condiments as I find them a bit sugary.
 And, if I am going to be honest, I kind of like the challenge of trying to make something on my own.